sameer0288/Backend_Traini8_Sameer/traini8-frontend/README.md

 - Create a new training center
 - View a list of all training centers
+- Update and delete training centers
+- Form validation with real-time error handling using Snackbars

 ## Technologies Used

 - React
 - Axios
+- Material-UI

 ## Prerequisites